Print Pro Queue Manager Deep Dive (video)

 In the window that appears, navigate to where you saved the downloaded .kie file, select it, and click the ‘Open’ button.

-The below screenshot examples are for the Freejet 330TX Plus.
-There will be slight differences in naming of the file & Environments for the Freejet 330TX but the process is the same.
+The below screenshot examples are for a previous version of Environments for the Freejet 330TX Plus.
+There will be differences in file & Environment names for later versions, but the process is the same.

 You should arrive at this window: